commonhaus/commonhaus.github.io/README.md

 ### Sections of the site are either generated or sourced from other locations.

 - `site/activity` pages are generated from PRs and other activity in other Commonhaus Foundation repositories.
+See
 - `site/foundation` is a github submodule; it is the source for bylaws, policies, and other governance documents.
+- `site/votes` contains generated vote results

 ## License